Jorge Valdivia: 2015 Copa América

 Valdivia was a starter in the final against Argentina at the Estadio Nacional.
 However, he was replaced by Matías Fernández on 78th minute in a substitution before the extratime and the penalties, which infuriated him when he left the field.
 Finally, Chile won 4–1 on the penalties and reached its history's first ever continental title.

+Style of play

+Valdivia was a classic "number 10" playmaker, widely regarded as a "fantastic talent" with exceptional technical ability.
+Nicknamed "El Mago" (The Magician), he was noted for his vision and his ability to execute precise, defence-splitting passes.
+Jorge Sampaoli, who coached Valdivia during his tenure with the Chilean national team, described him as an "irreplaceable talent."
+Despite his on-field brilliance, Valdivia's career was also marked by disciplinary issues; he served two lengthy bans from international football.
+Media outlets often characterized his career as a duality between his skill as a playmaker and a controversial off-field persona, frequently described as a "playboy" lifestyle.

 Personal life

 Valdivia married Chilean model Daniela Aránguiz, with whom he has two children.
 Valdivia and Aránguiz are separated.

 About football, he has several relatives who have played it at different levels: His maternal grandfather, Juan Toro, who played for the Chile senior team; his uncle, Juan Toro Jr., who played for Palestino and other clubs; his older brother, Luis or Quique as he is known, who played at youth categories of Palestino; his half-brother, Hugo Bravo, who played for clubs such as Palestino and Universidad de Chile; and his younger brother, Claudio, who played for Audax Italiano and Palmeiras B.